PhoenixWhitefire/PhoenixEngine/gh-assets/wiki/components.md

 * Gives a physical position and size to an Object

 ### Properties:
+* `LocalSize: vector `: The Object's scale factor, relative to it's nearest Transform ancestor
+* `LocalTransform: Matrix `: The Object's transformation, relative to it's nearest Transform ancestor
-* `Size: vector`: The Size of the Object influenced by the Component
+* `Size: vector`: The Object's world-space scale factor
-* `Transform: Matrix`: The Transformation of the Object from the World
+* `Transform: Matrix`: The Object's world-space transformation

 ## `TreeLink`